- img 3 loading...

 Moreover, if the world was destroyed in a M.A.D. scenario (Mutually Assured Destruction - everyone launches everything nuclear at each other, which was the plan during the Cold War), the atmosphere would be thinner because of the loss of water and plant life.
 Also, the radioactive particulates would circulate in the upper atmosphere for centuries.
 That means...

-- The skies would be a little paler than the usual 'sky blue' because there would no longer is as much atmosphere to hold the condensation from water.
+- The skies would be a little paler than the usual 'sky blue' because there would no longer be as much atmosphere to hold the condensation from water.
 Conversely, the night sky would be pitch-black (less water in the atmosphere to tint the night sky).
-However, this would be offset by the agitation of the fallout in the atmosphere by sunlight and moonlight, which would cause the sky to have a sort of incandescent look to it, especially during the day.
+However, this would be offset near the horizon by the agitation of the fallout in the atmosphere by sunlight and moonlight.
+This would cause the horizon to have a incandescent look to it (it would glow slightly), especially at night.

 - The clouds wouldn't be white and fluffy.
 Instead, they would look a dirty gray, and gray-black during bad weather.